Banking Platform Implementation Guide - Switch Kit

 - The end user accesses their credit union or bank's digital banking app, which is a white-labeled version of the banking platform's digital banking app

-- They choose to make a direct deposit switch into the customer account.
+- The end user chooses the app's call-to action to switch direct deposit and bills into the customer account.

 - The banking platform's app creates and opens the integrated Pinwheel component (known as Link).

-- Pinwheel's Link guides the user through the process of accessing their payroll platform and performs the direct deposit switch.
+- Pinwheel's Link guides the user through the process of switching direct deposit and the payment method for existing bills and subscriptions.

 Implementation summary